Knowledge Hub

 4. Awaiting a Letter of Response

-In the event that no settlement letter is received or if the Letter of Response outright denies the claim, you will then be entitled to issue formal court proceedings.
+If it’s the case that no settlement letter is received or if the Letter of Response outright denies the claim, you’ll then be entitled to issue formal court proceedings.

 Is there a time limit for professional negligence claims to be made against solicitors?